-I’m sure Deloitte will exist in another hundred years, but will the Nairobi National Park as we know it be around in a hundred years?
+I’m sure Deloitte will exist in another hundred years, but will the Nairobi National Park as we know it, be around in a hundred years?

 This has been debated before but it sure to come up again and again as the city rapidly expands into all open land to the South and East.

-Decision makers may find it easier to hive off land than to radically change other aspects of rapid urbanizations such as taxation (increase tax on cars to reduce their numbers), develop a mass public transport system, or infrastructure (more by-pass roads) which in any case would still have to run through the park.
+Decision-makers may find it easier to hive off land than to radically change other aspects of rapid urbanizations such as taxation (increase tax on cars to reduce their numbers), develop a mass public transport system, or infrastructure (more by-pass roads) which in any case would still have to run through the park.

 So it’s likely that in a few years you can expect moves to reduce / encroach on the parks 117 sq km to create more residential and commercial space close to the city.

-And residents lulled by the offer of more land, easier access to towns, offices and new homes may support absorption of some park space by the city of Nairobi.
+And residents lulled by the offer of more land, easier access to towns, offices and new homes may support the absorption of some park space by the city of Nairobi.

 Though the park has stood the test of time and remains largely intact to past encroachment efforts, the animal numbers have diminished as developments to the South have cut off migration paths.
 Stories of lions or leopards being seen in the Langata area at night have all but disappeared.
 The Kenya Wildlife Service has proven adept at relocating animals including elephants and rhinos to other parks in the country and would be called upon to do the same here.